 CBIZ believes its executive compensation and compensation policies and practices are focused on pay-for-performance principles, are strongly aligned with the interests of the Company's long-term shareholders, help incentivize the Company's Named Executive Officers, and are reasonable in comparison to the compensation practices of the Company's competitors and other companies of similar size and complexity.
 The Company also believes that its executive compensation policies and practices help the Company maintain its ability to attract and retain superior employees in key positions and ensure that compensation provided to those employees remains fair relative to the compensation paid to similarly situated executives at peer companies.
-CBIZ's executive compensation policies are designed to ensure that total compensation reflects an individual's goals and objectives as well as their contribution to CBIZ's corporate goals and initiatives.
+CBIZ's executive compensation policies are designed to ensure that total compensation reflects an individual's performance and potential.
+The performance of the Company's Named Executive Officers is generally measured in accordance with an individual's goals and objectives as well as their contribution to CBIZ's corporate goals and initiatives.
 Such factors as teamwork, strategic vision, effective execution, initiative, mentoring and personal development strongly influence a non-quantitative component of compensation awards at CBIZ.
-The Company believes that its compensation policies and programs and fiscal 2022 compensation decisions, as each is described in this proxy statement, appropriately reward the Company's Named Executive Officers for the Company's performance and for their respective individual performances.
+The Company believes that its compensation policies and programs and fiscal 2023 compensation decisions, as each is described in this proxy statement, appropriately reward the Company's Named Executive Officers for the Company's performance and for their respective individual performances.

-Accordingly, the Company recommends that its shareholders vote "For" the following resolution at the Annual Meeting:
+Accordingly, the Board recommends that its shareholders vote "For" the following resolution at the Annual Meeting:

-"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the Named Executive Officers, as disclosed in the Company's proxy statement for the 2023 Annual Meeting of Shareholders pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables, and the other narrative executive compensation disclosure contained in this proxy statement."
+"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the Named Executive Officers, as disclosed in the Company's proxy statement for the 2024 Annual Meeting of Shareholders pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables, and the other narrative executive compensation disclosure contained in this proxy statement."

 Because this vote is advisory, it will not be binding on the Board of Directors or the Compensation and Human Capital Committee, nor will it overrule any prior decision or require the Board or Compensation and Human Capital Committee to take any action.
 However, the Board and the Compensation and Human Capital Committee will review the voting results and will consider the outcome of the vote when making future decisions about executive compensation programs.
-The current recommendation of the Board of Directors and the Compensation and Human Capital Committee is based in part upon the vote of shareholders at the Company's 2022 Annual Meeting, in which our shareholders approved our Named Executive Officer compensation, and upon discussions with representatives of individual shareholders that the Company conducts on an ongoing basis.
+The current recommendation of the Board of Directors and the Compensation and Human Capital Committee is based in part upon the vote of shareholders at the Company's 2023 Annual Meeting, in which our shareholders approved our Named Executive Officer compensation, and upon discussions with representatives of individual shareholders that the Company conducts on an ongoing basis.
 The compensation policies and methodologies used to determine the compensation of our Named Executive Officers have not materially changed in the past year.
-You are strongly encouraged to read the full details of our compensation policies and programs under "Compansion of Compensation to Targets."
-The approval of this proposal requires the affirmative vote of a majority of the votes present and entitled to vote on the matter.
+You are strongly encouraged to read the full details of our compensation policies and programs under "Executive Compensation" below, including our discussion under "Comparison of Compensation to Targets."
+The approval of this proposal requires an affirmative vote of a majority of the votes present and entitled to vote on the matter.
 Abstentions will be counted and will have the same effect as a vote against this proposal.
 Broker non-votes will have no effect on the vote for this proposal.